 - He was the son of Bhuban Mohan Das, a lawyer, and his wife Nistarini Debi.
 His family members were actively involved in Raja Ram Mohan Roy’s Brahmo Samaj.
 Das’s uncle, Durga Mohan Das was a prominent Brahmo social reformer and worked in the fields of widow remarriage and women’s liberation.

 - In 1890, Das completed his graduation from Calcutta’s Presidency College and then went to England to pursue higher studies and take the Indian Civil Services exam.
 He, however, did not clear the ICS.

 - He finished his law studies from England and returned to India in 1893.

-- He practiced law for many years at the Calcutta High Court.
+- He practised law for many years at the Calcutta High Court.

 - In the 1908 Alipore Bomb Case, Das defended Aurobindo Ghosh and gained fame among Indians.

 - He also contributed to the English weekly ‘Bande Mataram’ along with Aurobindo and Bipin Chandra Pal (More on Pal at This Day in History dated November 7th).

 - He actively advocated the use of the Bengali language in university examinations.

 - He championed the cause of Khadi and cottage industries and gave up his own western clothes and luxurious lifestyle.